menandmice/micetro_docs/guides/implementation/cloud.rst

 .. image:: ../../images/add-ns1.png
    :width: 50%

-*	**Obtaining Access Credentials**: For information about how to create API Access Credentials for use by Micetro, see  `IBM NS1 Connect <https://ns1.com/knowledgebase/creating-and-managing-api-keys>`_.
+*	**Obtaining Access Credentials**: For information on how to create API Access Credentials for use by Micetro, see `IBM NS1 Connect <https://ns1.com/knowledgebase/creating-and-managing-api-keys>`_.

 .. _connect-meraki: